IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

-**0.** This License Agreement applies to any software library or other program which contains a notice placed by the copyright holder or other authorized party saying it may be distributed under the terms of this Lesser General Public License (also called &ldquo;this License&rdquo;).
+**0.** This License Agreement applies to any software library or other program which contains a notice placed by the copyright holder or other authorized party saying it may be distributed under the terms of this Lesser General Public License (also called “this License”).
-Each licensee is addressed as &ldquo;you&rdquo;.
+Each licensee is addressed as “you”.

-A &ldquo;library&rdquo; means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those functions and data) to form executables.
+A “library” means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those functions and data) to form executables.

-The &ldquo;Library&rdquo;, below, refers to any such software library or work which has been distributed under these terms.
-A &ldquo;work based on the Library&rdquo; means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
-(Hereinafter, translation is included without limitation in the term &ldquo;modification&rdquo;.)
+The “Library”, below, refers to any such software library or work which has been distributed under these terms.
+A “work based on the Library” means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a portion of it, either verbatim or with modifications and/or translated straightforwardly into another language.
+(Hereinafter, translation is included without limitation in the term “modification”.)

-&ldquo;Source code&rdquo; for a work means the preferred form of the work for making modifications to it.
+“Source code” for a work means the preferred form of the work for making modifications to it.
 For a library, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control compilation